Aarnout Loudon: Akzo

 He became chairman in May 1982, when the company had 80,000 employees and was among the largest industrial companies of the Netherlands.
 During his tenure, Akzo grew into a major player in the international chemical sector, and its profit reached in 1989, up from when the took over.
 The company spent several billion guilders on acquisitions, and it sold off other parts including its consumer products.
 Its fibres business unit faced persistent issues, generating little profit despite significant investments.
 Loudon called the unit one of Akzo's crown jewels, and he refused to divest.
 He stayed on as CEO until April 1994, shortly after the company merged with the Swedish company Nobel.
 He hoped that the merger would unify the organisation, describing Akzo's fragmented structureshaped by mergers and acquisitionsas its greatest weakness.
 His earlier attempts to create a shared company culture led to him being called "Mister Akzo", and they were sometimes discarded as "centralist".
 Under his leadership, a new company logo depicting a man with his arms spread was introduced in 1988.

-While serving as CEO, Loudon sat on the executive board of the Confederation of Netherlands Industry, the board of directors of IBM Europe, the supervisory boards of De Nederlandsche Bank and the Royal Netherlands Blast Furnaces and Steelworks (1992–2002), and the international councils of J.P.
+While CEO, Loudon sat on the executive board of the Confederation of Netherlands Industry, the board of directors of IBM Europe, the supervisory boards of De Nederlandsche Bank and the Royal Netherlands Blast Furnaces and Steelworks (1992–2002), and the international councils of J.P.
 Morgan & Co. and Allianz.
 Following his tenure, he stayed on as chair of AkzoNobel's supervisory board until 2005.
 Along with his successor as CEO, Kees van Lede, he publicly criticised the company's leadership in 2021, saying that it should bolster the finances of its pension fund.